 The ordered pairs next to the mean and plus or minus one sigma legend entries list the mean and standard deviation (M,s) of the soil size distribution.

-Figure 10.4-4 shows that the ejecta flux relation is insensitive to the soil size distribution for ejecta particle masses less than 10 micrograms (i.e., diameters less than 183 micron).
+Figure 10.4-4 shows that the ejecta flux relation is insensitive to the soil size distribution for ejecta particle masses less than 10 micrograms (i.e., diameters less than 183 μ).
 However, at the sizes of interest to spacecraft protection (1 mm to 4.5 mm, or 2 mg to 150 mg) the minus one sigma flux is a factor of 0.48 to 0.24 smaller than the mean and the plus one sigma flux is a factor 1.6 to 2.6 larger than the mean.
 While perhaps not the largest uncertainty in the analysis, there appears to be a number of these smaller factors that should be accumulated to determine a worst-case flux.

 Finding 18: Using the observed regolith particle size distribution instead of the average value used by the model results in an increase in ejecta flux by a factor of 1.6 to 4 for the sizes of most interest to the HLS design.